 After years of loving yoga, Leslie took the plunge and completed her 200 hour yoga teacher training with instructor Scott Nanamura at the Yoga Farm in Punta Banco, Costa Rica.
-She continued her studies at Kripalu Centre for Yoga in Massachusetts with an additional 150 hours of training in advanced asana, pranayama, and meditation.
+She continued her studies at Kripalu Centre for Yoga and Health in Massachusetts with an additional 150 hours of training in advanced asana, pranayama, and meditation.
 Leslie believes strongly that yoga should be accessible to everybody, and offers classes with many options so they will be appropriate for beginners, or those looking to deepen their practice.
 She looks forward to sharing with students how the lessons we learn in yoga class can be taken off the mat and into our everyday lives.
 Leslie is a nature photographer and educator who loves sharing the amazing world of wildlife with others.
 She and Brendon have two wonderful children, Paul and Allie.
 They also share 3 cats Miikka, Dot and Jojo, and a dog Walter, who works with Leslie as a St. John Ambulance therapy dog team in our community.
 Leslie is the owner and manager of Get Yoga.

 Business of the Year 2017, Specialized Services – Quinte Business Achievement Awards